viniciusoyama/component_party/README.md

 }
 ```

-## Where do I put my CSS files?

-Where it belongs: in your component's folder.
+## How to import the css files?

-It doesn't matter the name or the number of css/sass/less files that you have in that folder...
+You can split your css in each component folder.
+It doesn't matter the name or the number of css/sass/less files that you have in each folder...
 Just don't forget to namespace it!

-Also, in your application.css file you should require all the css from the app/components folder.
-You can do that with a relative `require_tree`.
+Also, in your application.css file you should require all the css from the app/components folder with a relative `require_tree`.
 Like this:

 **application.sass**